klauer/epics-sumo-mirror/doc/dev-usage.rst

 We now create a new entry in our local dependency database for the test version of module "ALARM".
-The "tag" argument exactly in this form defines an *empty* tag, this means we create an entry in the dependency database that uses to tag::
+The "tag" argument exactly in this form defines an *empty* tag, this means we create an entry in the dependency database that uses no tag::

   sumo db cloneversion ALARM R3-8 HEAD tag='""'